nodejs/node/doc/guides/using-internal-errors.md

-# Using the internal/errors.js Module
+# Using the internal/errors.js module

 ## What is internal/errors.js